iSingh-11/iSingh-11/README.md

 ## I'm a Student, and a Developer!

-- 🔭 I’m currently working on small projects!
+- 🔭 I’m currently working on small and big projects both!
 - 🌱 I’m currently learning various technologies and tools like Maven, Git & Github and more..
 - 👯 I’m always open for collaboration with other content creators as a part of building my own experience
 - 🥅 2020 Goals: Get confident enough on languages and tools that i use
-- ⚡ Fun fact: I love to have a background music while i am working on my tools
+- ⚡ Fun fact: I love to have a background music while i am working :)

 ### Connect with me: